Why You Need to Work with a Divorce Financial Advisor

 Pensions, Retirement Plans, and Settlements… Oh My!

-One commonly negotiated asset is a pension and no two pensions are the same.
+One commonly negotiated asset is a pension, and no two pensions are the same.
 They each have their own rules.
 Dealing with a pension is a normal part of financial planning.
 However, how pensions are divided in a divorce is not.
 Unfortunately, most attorneys have limited knowledge about pensions.
 Further, the process of dividing these accounts is different depending on which is in question.

 Then, there are retirement accounts and other investments to consider.
 If it isn’t correctly identified in your agreement and your steps aren’t laid out for you, it could cause big post-decree issues.
 (I’m getting more and more calls about those every day!)